Stephan Bierling: Life and career

-He received his M.A. (with distinction), his Ph.D. (summa cum laude) and his postdoctoral degree (Habilitation) from the University of Munich.
-Before taking the position of full professor in Regensburg in 2000, he taught at the universities of Nuremberg and Munich.
-Bierling was a visiting professor at Austin College (Sherman/TX, 1993), Fort Hare University (Alice/South Africa, 1998), Hebrew University (Jerusalem, 1999), UC San Diego (2003) and the University of Newcastle (Australia, 2014).
-In 2001 Bierling was the German Marshall Fund fellow at the Pacific Council on International Policy at USC in Los Angeles.
-In 2009 and 2010 he participated in the Bergedorf Circle of frm.
-Federal President von Weizsäcker, in 2010 he was an observer, in 2015 a TV commentator at the Munich Security Conference.
+He received his M.A. (with distinction), his Ph.D. (summa cum laude) and his postdoctoral degree (Habilitation) from LMU Munich.
+Before taking the position of full professor at the University of Regensburg in 2000, he taught at the University of Erlangen–Nuremberg and LMU Munich.
+Bierling was a visiting professor at Austin College (Sherman/TX, 1993), the University of Fort Hare (Alice/South Africa, 1998), the Hebrew University of Jerusalem (Jerusalem, 1999), the University of California, San Diego (2003), and the University of Newcastle (Australia, 2014).
+In 2001, Bierling was the German Marshall Fund fellow at the Pacific Council on International Policy at USC in Los Angeles.
+In 2009 and 2010, he participated in the Bergedorf Circle of former Federal President Richard von Weizsäcker, in 2010, he was an observer, in 2015 a TV commentator at the Munich Security Conference.
 In 2016, Bierling wrote an expert witness analysis on Australia’s reactions to the Snowden disclosures for the NSA investigative committee of the Bundestag.

 Bierling's main field of research and teaching is the domestic, economic and foreign policy of the US and Germany, transatlantic relations and the international system.
 He also writes on the global economy and South Africa and has published eleven books (The National Security Advisor of the US-President, 1990, 180 p; Partners or Opponents?
 The President and Congress in US-Foreign Policymaking, 1992, 300 p; Economic Aid for Moscow: Motives and Strategies of Germany and the US, 1998, 350 p; German Foreign Policy: Norms, Actors, Decisions, 1999 (2nd pr.
 2005), 350 p; History of U.S. Foreign Policy since 1917, 2003 (3rd ed.
 2007), 285 p; A Brief History of California, 2006, 245 p; The Piggyback Strategy.
 Europe's Foreign Policy Options, 2007, 110 p; A History of the Iraq War, 2010, 260 p; Nelson Mandela, 2012, 128 p (2nd ed.
 2018); The Reluctant Hegemon: German Foreign Policy since Unification, 2014, 308 p; Nelson Mandela: Rebel, Prisoner, President, 2018, 416 p; four dozen academic articles and numerous pieces in national and international newspapers in German and English (e.g. Neue Zürcher Zeitung, FAZ, SZ, IHT, Die Welt, Die Zeit).